ohasis/cse15l-lab-reports/Lab Report 3.md

 ./911report/chapter-11.txt
 ```
 This command allows the user to search for files of type `f`, which are regular files, which is why there are so many lines of
 code in the output; there are many regular files in the `./technical` directory.
+This may benefit a user who wishes to specifically
+exclude or include regular files when a particular file type is essential for the task at hand.

 **Source**